mercury2269/mercury2269.github.io/_drafts/entity-framework-an-object-with-the-same-key-already-exists-in-the-objectstatemanager.md

 		}
 	}

-After querying a database and finding a record, we know that EF is already tracking the object.
-We then get an entry of the tracked entity and call attachedEntry.CurrentValues.SetValues to update it with new values.
+After querying a database and finding a record, we know that EF is already tracking the existing object.
+We then get an entry object of the tracked entity and call attachedEntry.CurrentValues.SetValues to update it with new values.
 This method works like an auto mapper and updates scalar properties from the passed in object.
-Also if the property value is different from the original, it sets the property state to be modified.
+Also if the property values is different from the original, it sets the property state to be modified.

-***So in the scenario when an object exists in the database and context, to update, rather than attaching detached object we get tracked existing object and set it's properties from the detached object.***

 That works, but requires an extra database call to get an existing record.
 There is also a way to do that without an extra query.

 ##Not Performing An Extra Database Call And Checking Local Context

 There are times when you know for fact an entity is already in the database.
-An example would be when an id of your object that's auto generated from database is not set to zero or default.
+An example would be when a database generated id of your object is not set to zero or default.
 In that situation you can save an extra call by querying the local context first.
-If an entity does exist in the local context you perform a similar update with attachedEntry.CurrentValues.SetValues and if it doesn't you can modify a state of your detached object to modified, which would attach the object and update the database.
+If an entity does exist in the local context you perform a similar update with attachedEntry.CurrentValues.SetValues, and if it does not exist, you can modify a state of your detached object to modified, which would attach the object and update the database.

 For example, when I know that the cart id is not zero, that means it already exists in the database: